-Accountants, CFOs, and finance teams in general, are always curious to know industry benchmarks on the time it takes to complete the month end closing process.
-Of course, there’s nothing wrong with benchmarking — it’s essential data that helps determine the effectiveness of your methods, your competence, and the probability of your team meeting its goals.
+Accountants, CFOs, and Finance teams are always curious to know industry benchmarks on the time it takes to complete month-end.
+Of course, there’s nothing wrong with benchmarking — that data helps to determine the effectiveness of one’s methods, competence, and the probability of one’s accounting team meeting its goals.

 But when it comes to the month end closing process, there is clearly a sense of insecurity at play.
-And there should be; because most every finance team will acknowledge, if only grudgingly, that their month end closing process suffers from a process problem.
+And there should be; because most Finance teams will acknowledge that their month-end close process suffers from a process problem.

-Here is what was going on:
+Here’s what was going on:

-If anything was missing or out of place, the team members would scroll their inboxes to ensure if they had missed something out — just to make sure that they had accounted for every purchase that their department heads had informed them about.
-Sometimes, they would find that the department head either forgot to send them an invoice or receipt, or had lost it.
+If anything was missing or out of place, the team members would scroll their inboxes to ensure they didn’t missed something.
+This was to make sure that they had accounted for every purchase that their department heads had informed them about.
+Sometimes, they would find that the department head either forgot to send them an invoice or receipt, or lost it.
 This happened often, but, when it did, someone from Finance would go over to where the department head sat, and put an end to the confusion.

 How did they solve the problem?

 The Finance team knew that the company needed instant Spend Visibility.
 They needed a new way of tracking all of the company’s purchases; a way that would give both Finance and the department heads spending data that was available in a realtime and accessible way.
 For a company that was growing at a startling pace, its financial reporting process was regressively inefficient, and in need of a major transformation.
 It wasn’t surprising to see that their financial statements were inaccurate and unreliable.
 The company was in for a rude surprise after it realized that their balance sheet was replete with discrepancies.